mmerkes/copy-cat/README.md

   startServer: true, // Optional.
 If true, will start server to listen on specified
   // port or default port.
 If false, will not start server.
 Useful for testing.
   bandwidth: {

-  },
+    apiToken: "API_TOKEN", // optional, checks basic auth header when apiSecret is set as well
+    apiSecret: "API_SECRET", // optional, checks basic auth header when apiToken is set as well
+    userId: "USER_ID" // optional, checks for userId match in routes when set },
   pushwoosh: { // optional, will not run mock pushwoosh service if undefined
     application: ["APPLICATION_CODE"], // optional, checks for code match if set